meisterhi/se1-bestellsystem/README.md

 ```

 Merge conflicts must be resolved manually by opening files one after another
-and inserting the correct text.
+in an IDE and inserting the correct text.

-An *"open merge"* can always be reset restoring the status of the project
+If the manual merge fails or ends in *"merge hell"*, an *"open merge"* can
-before the merge:
+always be reset restoring the status of the project before the merge:

 ```sh
 git merge --abort                   # abort merge and restore previous project state